girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 supplied with 20mA or more.

 FS (full speed) USB supports 1 ms polling (1 kHz) while HS (high speed) USB supports 125us polling (8 kHz).
-Given the low speed switching characteristics of PT it is difficult to achieve 8kHz without spending a lot of current.
-But there are ways to achieve scan rate well above 100 kHz.
-Hopefully, this writeup kindled curiousity in you about the workings of optical keyboards.
+It is possible to achieve ~8 kHz scan rate using PT without additional circuitry.
+Hopefully, this writeup kindled some curiousity in you about the workings of optical keyboards.

 ***